-Last week, I popped into an Oxfam in Bradford City Centre and found the Boy A novel on the shelves.
-Despite the fact I’d already seen the film (I prefer to read books first and then watch their filmic counterparts), I decided to give it a read and found that I ended up reading the whole thing through in two sittings, over the duration of a day.
-I scarcely read with such vivacity and was quite surprised by how effectively I was sucked in, I rarely find myself immersed to the extent that I literally can’t stop.
-Generally, I’ve accepted that those days of climbing into bed and ploughing through a book per night are over- the habit died around the time high school became more pressing and creativity shrank away altogether.
+Last year, I popped into an Oxfam in Bradford City Centre and found the Boy A novel on a dusty shelf.
+Despite the fact I’d already seen the film (I prefer to read books first and then watch their filmic counterparts), I decided to give it a read.
+Generally, I’ve accepted that those days of climbing into bed and ploughing through at least one book per night are over: the habit died around the time high school became more pressing and adult responsibilities started to fill my time.
+However, I ended up reading Boy A in two sittings over the duration of a day, which is the first time in a very long time that I’ve encountered something so un-put-down-able in my adult years.

 The main appeal of the novel is the authentic, speculative glimpse into the life of a freed convict.
 Trigell’s narrative eerily echoes the James Bulger case of the late 90s, though Trigell maintains that the Bulger case was not his sole inspiration during the development of Boy A. It’s hard to un-see the similarities from the outset- within Boy A, a young girl is murdered by two troublesome schoolboys, from a relatively impoverished area, playing truant from school.
 Additionally, the title of the novel itself and the identities of ‘Boy A’ and ‘Boy B’ strike some similarities in that Bulger’s case also required courts to identify the perpetrators by similar terms during case proceedings.
 The use of aliases was an attempt to anonymise the under-aged murderers, whose families were as much the target of public vitriol as the boys themselves.